Descanonge/tomate/docs/source/accessor.rst

   time=[0, 1], lat=[0, 1, 3, 5], lon=slice(None, None)
   time=[0], lat=[15], lon=[1, 2, 3]

-It is important to note that in the complex case, the returned array will be a copy and not a view of the original index.
 Keys are converted to slices whenever possible, as the accessing is more straightforward, less error prone, and return a view of the array.